-Small Business SEO: 50 Effective Tips to Increase Organic Rankings & Traffic
+Small Business SEO: 50 Effective Tips to Rank On Page 1

-As a small business owner, investing in your search engine optimisation (SEO) strategy will offer an amazing return on investment.
+As a small business owner, investing in your search engine optimisation (SEO) plan will offer an amazing return on investment.

 But when it comes to small business SEO, knowing where to start can make your head spin.

 Because we’ve put together a collection of 50 practical traffic-boosting small business SEO tips that you can implement today.

 By focusing on the right tactics, you will boost your business’s search engine rankings for specific search terms or phrases in your niche.

 Increasing your website’s traffic and boosting your sales in the process.